neuspell/neuspell/README.md

 """ fine-tuning on domain specific dataset """ checker.finetune(clean_file="clean.txt", corrupt_file="corrupt.txt")
+# Once the model is fine-tuned, you can use the saved model checkpoint path
+#   to load and infer by calling `checker.from_pretrained(...)` as above
 ```

 Alternatively, once can also select and load a spell checker differently as follows: